 Wideband or Frequency-Selective Fading

-For the same channel specification, release the Rayleigh channel object and reconfigure to display the Doppler spectrum for its first discrete path, which is a statistical characterization of the fading process.
+Display a statistical characterization of the fading process for the same channel specification by releasing the Rayleigh channel object and reconfiguring the object to display the Doppler spectrum for its first discrete path.

 Narrowband or Frequency-Flat Fading

 When the bandwidth is too small for the signal to resolve the individual components, the frequency response is approximately flat because of the minimal time dispersion caused by the multipath channel.
 This kind of multipath fading is often referred to as narrowband fading, or frequency-flat fading.

 Reduce the signal bandwidth from 500 Kb/s (250 Ksym/s) to 20 Kb/s (10 Ksym/s), so the delay span (15 microseconds) of the channel is much smaller than the QPSK symbol period (100 microseconds).
 The resultant impulse response has very small intersymbol interference (ISI) and the frequency response is approximately flat.

 release(rayChan); rayChan.Visualization = "Impulse and frequency responses"; rayChan.SampleRate = sampleRate20KHz; rayChan.SamplesToDisplay = "25%"; % Display one of every four samples % Display impulse and frequency responses for 2 frames numFrames = 2; for i = 1:numFrames msg = randi([0 1],bitsPerFrame,1); modSignal = pskmod(msg,M,phaseoffset,InputType='bit'); rayChan(modSignal); end